zefr0x/moadaly/README.md

 pipenv shell
 python3 -m moadaly
 ```

+## Contribution
+If you find a wrong behaviour in the calculation, please open an issue to discuss about it.
+You can then implement a fix if you want.

+If your school/university uses a strange calculation system that is not supported by the program, please open a issue with some useful resources and ideas for how to implement it.

 ## Troubleshooting
 If you got some issues with the PySide6 module that prevent the app from starting, try running: